groupme-js/GroupMeCommunityDocs/subtopics.md

 # Subtopics

-All endpoints are relative to https://api.groupme.com/v3/ and must include the token of the user making the call - so, for example, if an endpoint is `GET /groups`, the request you make should be using the URL `https://api.groupme.com/v3/groups?token=aSDFghJkl`, where `aSDFghJkl` is replaced with the user's token.
+Unless otherwise stated, endpoints are relative to https://api.groupme.com/v3/ and must include the token of the user making the call - so, for example, if an endpoint is `GET /groups`, the request you make should be using the URL `https://api.groupme.com/v3/groups?token=aSDFghJkl`, where `aSDFghJkl` is replaced with the user's token.

-URLs which include a variable, such as `GET /groups/:parent_id/subgroups/:group_id`, have their variables marked with a colon.
-So a request to that endpoint would look like `https://api.groupme.com/v3/groups/1234567/subgroups/7654321?token=aSDFghJkl`, where `1234567` is replaced with the group's ID, `7654321` is replaced with the subgroup's ID, and `aSDFghJkl` is replaced with the user's token.
+URLs which include a variable, such as `GET /groups/:id`, have their variables marked with a colon.
+So a request to that endpoint would look like `https://api.groupme.com/v3/groups/1234567?token=aSDFghJkl`, where `1234567` is replaced with the group's ID, and `aSDFghJkl` is replaced with the user's token.

-In order to access the subtopics URLs, you need to specify the `parent_id` of the subtopic, which is just the `group_id` for the group the subtopic is under.

 Finally, all responses are wrapped in a response envelope of the following form:

 ```
 {
   "response": {
     "id": "12345",
     "name": "Family"
     ...
   },
   "meta": {
     "code": 200,
     "errors": []
   }
 }
 ```